jedwards1211/jss/docs/js-api.md

 document.body.innerHTML = '<button class="' + rule.className + '">Button</button>'
 ```

-### Delete a rule from an existing style sheet.
+### Delete a rule from an existing Style Sheet.

-To remove a rule from the DOM, style sheet option `link: true` should be used.
+To remove a rule from the DOM, Style Sheet option `link: true` should be used.
 Returns `true` if rule has been removed from the DOM.

 `sheet.deleteRule(name)`